 Hot water is needed for best dishwashing and drying results.
-Water entering dishwasher must be at least 120°F to give satisfactory results.
-Improved performance may be obtained by raising water temperature to 140°F. Water temperature should not exceed 160°F. Check your water heater for proper temperature.
+Water entering dishwasher should be at least 120°F (49°C) to give satisfactory results.

-To check water temperature entering dishwasher, turn on hot water faucet nearest dishwasher for several minutes to clear cool water from water pipes.
-Place a glass under faucet and use a candy or meat thermometer to check temperature of the water collected.
+To check water temperature entering dishwasher:

-If temperature is below 120°F (49°C), have a qualified person raise the hot water heater thermostat setting.
+- Turn on hot water faucet nearest dishwasher for several minutes to clear cool water from pipes. - Hold a candy or meat thermometer in stream of water to check the temperature. - If temperature is below 120°F (49°C), have a qualified person raise the hot water heater thermostat setting.